coleplante16/Bitcoin-Analyzer/README.md

 EXAMPLE USES:
-1. Names to search (main menu option 1):
+1. Usernames to search (main menu option 1):
-    Not functional yet.
+    Powered by the Sherlock Project (https://github.com/sherlock-project/sherlock).
+Please see the user license in the Sherlock folder.

 2. Emails to search (main menu option 2):
+    NOTICES:
-    NOTICE: Users may need to remove "&amp..." from links as google appends additional information to links
+            Users may need to remove "&amp..." from links as google appends additional information to links If you wish to use the haveibeenpwned functionality, please purchase a API key from https://haveibeenpwned.com/API/Key

     1.  mr.xtraf@gmail.com
     2.  carl_alberto@zohomail.com
     3.  lukanvibes001@gmail.com
     4.  stewartrhiannon488@gmail.com

 3. BTC addresses to examine:
+    NOTICE:
-    NOTICE: Module not yet completed, will only show most recent transaction.
+           Module not yet completed, will only show most recent transaction.

     1. 1NEh2qQaKkxb8DWuPTuFLsxF2gxWeNrvAH
     2. 3GVpMEso5wdDJxwNPQEXjm2FNj5BcDxrsW
     3. 1PusX7fKJorWWfH9NVrSmvSQr76tBqMknk